MileHacker Logo

 Benefits

-Deep discounts, very low tourist numbers, is attractive to those who prefer very warm weather.
+Deep discounts, very low tourist numbers, appeals to those who prefer very warm weather.

 Drawbacks